Does North Carolina have state overtime laws that are different from federal law?

 Even some individuals who are not covered under federal law are still not covered under state law.
 These include the following:

-- Models, actors, and performers (as defined under federal law, essentially applying to children).
+- Models, actors, and performers (essentially applying to children)

 Some employees have a different minimum wage that is set as a percentage of the current minimum:

-- The minimum wage for students, learners, apprentices, and messengers may be 90% of the current minimum wage, rounded to the lowest nickel ($4.60 per hour).
+- The minimum wage for students, learners, apprentices, and messengers may be 90% of the current minimum wage, rounded to the lowest nickel (currently $6.50 per hour)

 - Disabled individuals whose earning capacity is impaired may earn less than the minimum wage, depending on the nature of their disability.
 An employer must file an application with the Labor Commissioner in order to pay a disabled person less than the minimum wage.

 - The Labor Commissioner is empowered to establish a minimum wage of 85% of the federal minimum wage for workers who are "economically disadvantaged," that is, workers who have been unemployed for 15 weeks, are receiving Work First Family Assistance benefits, or who are receiving supplemental social security benefits.
-However, the Commission has not for the time being established such a minimum wage.
+However, the Commission has not yet established such a minimum wage.

 - The Labor Commission is also empowered to establish a minimum wage of 85% of the federal minimum for seasonal amusement, recreational, or food service employees.
 For the time being the Commissioner has not done so.